 I then found it mentioned again in a book called ‘10% happier’, which again mentions Sedona’s spiritual heart and finally spotted it on a map of Arizona, about 0.5 cm away from the road we were on (read our US South West road trip tinerary here).

-Sedona will treat you to wonderful scenery, pleasant shops and delicious food!
+The town will treat you to wonderful scenery, pleasant shops and delicious food, no matter the season.

 This is our overview of the best things to do in Sedona.